vvaidy/Qo-DL/README.md

 Chances are, Qobuz have to "activate" your app id & secret before you can use them.

 # Disclaimer
 I will not be responsible for how you use these tools.
 These tools use the Qobuz API but are not certified by Qobuz.
-By using this you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf
+By using them you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf